awieber-twilio/FlexHackathon/README.md

 ### Step 1 : Create a new Flex Account

-Use the Twilio Console to create a new Flex Account
+Use the Twilio Console to create a new Flex Account if you do not already have one.
+Test that you can navigate to "Flex" and "Login with Console" before proceeding.

 &nbsp;